Last Updated on December 2, 2024 by Michael

 Ask AutoSlash for a Quote on a Cheap Car Rental

-Truthfully, if there was money to be made in renting AWD and 4WD vehicles, the rental car companies would be find a way to make this easier.
+Truthfully, if there was money to be made in renting AWD and 4WD vehicles, the rental car companies would find a way to make this easier.
 But renting out these vehicles simply doesn’t make financial sense.

 First of all, a new 4WD vehicle costs more than the 2WD counterpart.
 Rental car companies encounter horrible depreciation, selling cars after only a few seasons.
 Some companies, like Sixt, will rotate a car from its fleet after only six months.
 The extra resale value of a 4WD doesn’t offset the purchase price, especially when the 4WD vehicle ends up being one-wayed to a sunny climate in the winter.